The ARSS

 The spectrogram synthesiser is based on modulation using horizontal lines of the image as envelopes.
 Each horizontal line is upsampled to the sampling rate of the desired final signal's sampling rate, and is then modulated with, depending on the synthesis mode chosen by the user, sines matching to the central frequency each horizontal line represents, or noise filtered through the filter bank.

-This site is under construction.
-Last updated on July 24th, 2008
+This site is in hiatus.
+Last updated on February 23rd, 2009